LLewark/theta/README.md

 > C. Livingston and A. H. Moore, [_KnotInfo_: Table of Knot Invariants](https://knotinfo.math.indiana.edu)

 For the source of any value, please check the metadata by clicking on the corresponding row of the table.

+## Acknowledgments

+While working on this repository in 2022, Lukas Lewark and Claudius Zibrowius were supported by the Emmy Noether Programme of the DFG, project number 412851057.